-Starting last year with the introduction of Hebrew Through Movement in grades K-2, we are building upon it this year by adding a weekly t’filah/worship service, during religious school from 5:00-5:15 led by Rabbi Edleson and including Jewish Life Vocabulary throughout the school.
+Last year we introduced Hebrew Through Movement in grades K-2.
+We are building upon it this year by adding a weekly t’filah/worship service, during religious school from 5:00-5:15 led by Rabbi Edleson and including Jewish Life Vocabulary throughout the school.

 It is our sincere desire that through participation in Temple life, all families will create deep and lasting bonds inside of Temple Sinai that will emanate outside of our walls.